Pao suvattii

-Pao suvattii, or Arrowhead puffer, is a species of pufferfish.
+Pao suvattii, or arrowhead puffer, is a species of pufferfish.
 It is a medium-sized pufferfish, reaching 11.5 cm SL.
-It is also known as a Pignose Puffer or a Mekong Puffer.
+It is also known as pignose puffer or a Mekong puffer.
 It is locally common in the Lower Mekong basin, and is exclusively a freshwater fish.

 The specific name honours Thai ichthyologist Chote Suvatti, former professor of Kasetsart University, who collected the type specimen at Mekong.